juliachristensen/PS239T_Fall2019/02_unix-bash-git/03_git-version-control.md

 #### Challenge 1: Update course files

 1. Change your working directory to the cloned subfolder called `PS239T_Fall2019` using `cd`.
-3. Type `git clone https://github.com/juliachristensen/PS239T_Fall2019` and hit enter.
+3. Type `git fetch origin` and hit enter.
 4. Wait until a copy of the files from the class GitHub page are copied to your computer.

 #### (Optional) Challenge 2: Create GitHub Account